MarteXcoin-documentation/Documentation/governance/using.rst

 ---------

 - Proposals are a request to receive funds
-- Proposals can be submitted by anyone for a fee of 5 Dash.
+- Proposals can be submitted by anyone for a fee of 5 MarteX.
 The proposal fee is irreversibly destroyed on submission.
 - Proposals cannot be altered once submitted